N. Provisions, contingent liabilities and contingent assets

 The accounting treatment as specified in the Scheme relating to amalgamation of the 'RTA Undertaking' of KCL and of KCPL into the Company and the subsequent measurement of Goodwill is in accordance with Accounting Standard 14 on 'Accounting for amalgamations' which is different from the accounting as per Ind AS 103 on 'Business Combinations'.
 Under Ind AS 103, the Company would have been required to record the entire business combination (the assets, liabilities acquired, and consideration paid) at fair value.

-The shareholders of the Company vide their meeting held on 31 July 2019 have authorised the Board of Directors to introduce, offer and provide share-based incentives to eligible employees of the Group under KFPL Employee Stock Option Plan 2019 ('ESOP Plan 2019').
-The maximum number of shares that the Company can issue under the ESOP plan 2019 were 9,593,839 equity shares.
-Subsequently, the members of the Company have approved renaming the plan as Employee Stock Option Plan 2020 ('ESOP Plan 2020') and cancellation of 2,500,000 options in EGM held on 20 October 2020.
-During the current year, the Board and Nomination and Remuneration Committee (NRC) of the Company have approved Employee Stock Option Plan 2024 ('ESOP Plan 2024').
+The shareholders of the Company vide their meeting held on 31 July 2019 have authorised the Board of Directors to introduce, offer and provide share-based incentives to eligible employees of the Company and its subsidiaries under KFPL Employee Stock Option Plan 2019 ('ESOP Plan 2019').
+The maximum number of shares that the Company can issue under the ESOP Plan 2019 were 9,593,839 equity shares.
+Subsequently, the members of the Company approved renaming the plan as Employee Stock Option Plan 2020 ('ESOP Plan 2020') and cancellation of 2,500,000 options in EGM held on 20 October 2020.
+During the previous year, the Board and Nomination and Remuneration Committee (NRC) of the Company approved Employee Stock Option Plan 2024 ('ESOP Plan 2024').
 The maximum number of shares that the Company can issue under the ESOP plan 2024 are 2,500,000 equity shares.
-The board and NRC have notified seven schemes under the ESOP Plan 2020 and two schemes under the ESOP Plan 2024 as of 31 March 2025.
-The revised number of options available under the ESOP Plan 2020 and ESOP Plan 2024 cumulatively are 9,593,839 equity shares as at 31 March 2025 (31 March 2024: 7,093,839).
+The board and NRC have notified seven schemes under the ESOP Plan 2020 and two schemes under the ESOP Plan 2024 as of 31 March 2026.
+The revised number of options available under the ESOP Plan 2020 and ESOP Plan 2024 cumulatively are 9,593,839 equity shares as at 31 March 2026 (31 March 2025: 9,593,839).
 The options under these schemes vest to the employees based on various performance and other parameters.
-As at 31 March 2025, the Company has granted 7,039,109 (net) (31 March 2024: 5,811,800) options to eligible employees as identified by the NRC.
+As at 31 March 2026, the Company has granted 7,457,959 (net) (31 March 2025: 7,039,109) options to eligible employees as identified by the NRC.
 These options vest between a minimum of 1 to 4 years from the date of grant.

-As of March 31, 2025, there were no options granted under the ESOP plan 2024 and following are the details pertaining to options granted under the ESOP 2020 plan:
+As of March 31, 2026, there were no options granted under Scheme B of the ESOP Plan 2024 and following are the details pertaining to options granted under the ESOP Plan 2020 & Scheme A of the ESOP Plan 2024:

 • The expected life of the share options is based on current expectations and is not necessarily indicative of exercise patterns that may occur.